All Episodes

 That's the danger.

-The point I I wanted to make, and I was talking to your screen caller, and it baffles my mind when they did stop the smoking ban or stop smoking in like the local bars and restaurants and so on and so forth.
+The point I wanted to make, and I was talking to your screen caller, and it baffles my mind when they did stop the smoking ban or stop smoking in the local bars and restaurants and so on and so forth.

-They let them drink ad nauseum, right.
+They let them drink ad nauseum.

-I I heard it on the news this morning.
+I heard it on the news this morning.

 I'm up against the clock.

-The point here is number one, that is already banned.
+The point here is, number one, that is already banned.

-There's a plethora of laws against drunk driving, and some would say they're not working very well.
+There is a plethora of laws against drunk driving, and some would say they're not working very well.

 So that has been tried.

-Adding more laws that don't work, smacks of prohibition.
+Adding more laws that don't work smacks of prohibition.

 Let me expand on this when we come back.

-Check out Rushlimbaugh.com for all the latest from the Excellence in Broadcasting Network, Rush, as I say, we'll be back on Wednesday.
+Check out RushLimbaugh.com for all the latest from the Excellence in Broadcasting Network.

 I can hardly wait.